 - Most plots are Plotly plots, which means you can interact with these plots, like hiding/show groups, zoom in/out, etc.

 - All SPS plots are resizable.
-Dragging the bottom-right corner icon to resize your plot.
+Drag the bottom-right corner icon to resize your plot.

 - Click “To canvas” to take a screenshot of current plot and edit it in